lizzybrooks/code-based-art/week2/tutorials/Response.md

     When we watch for H or N to be pressed, we need to check for both the lowercase and the uppercase letters in the event that someone hits the Shift key or has the Caps Lock set.
 We combine the two tests toguether with a logical OR, the || symbol.
 With the logical OR only one of these expressions need to be true for the entire test to be true.

     * Move with arrow keys

+    The following example shows how to check for the left or right arrow keys to move a rectangle: